 - Items from Special Collections must be consulted in the reading room of the Macmillan Brown Library.

 From small beginnings: a history of the Rare Books Collection

 Canterbury College was founded in 1875 as part of the federated University of New Zealand.
 From 1876, upon the demise of the provincial government, the College took over the administration of the Canterbury Public Library.
-In due course some of the older books from the Public Library and donations from Christ’s College became a valuable part of the Canterbury College collection.
+In due course some of the older books from the Public Library, Canterbury Museum and from Christ’s College became a valuable part of the Canterbury College collection.
 We do not know exactly when the rare books were gathered into a discrete collection but it is likely to have been in the 1950s when a card catalogue was created.
-The University of Canterbury moved to the Ilam site in 1974 where the rare book collection was housed on the ground floor of the James Hight building.
+The University of Canterbury moved to the Ilam site in 1974 where the rare book collection was housed on the ground floor of the Puaka - James Hight building.
 Escaping serious damage in the Canterbury earthquakes of 2010-11, the collection then moved to the Macmillan Brown Library in 2012.

 Clifford Collins, College and then University Librarian from 1934-71, took an active role in library acquisitions and developed good relationships with the academic staff.
 As a result the rare books collection gained strength in certain areas of research and teaching such as political theory, literature, art and architecture.
 Purchases of rare books for the support of teaching and research declined from the 1990s but are still made very selectively.